microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

     ![Step 1 of the wizard is displayed.](media/ads-predictions-csv-wizard-step1.png 'Step 1')

+    > If you get a null reference error, cancel the dialog and re-try until it succeeds to show the preview data

 5. On Step 2, Preview Data, select **Next**.

 6. On Step 3, for the column `Car_Has_EcoStart` set the Data Type to **char(10)**.

-Select **Next**.
+7. Select **Next**.

     ![Step 3 of the wizard is displayed.](media/ads-predictions-csv-wizard-step3.png 'Step 3')

-7. On Step 4, select **Create Table**.
+8. On Step 4, select **Create Table**.
 Your predictions are now available for SQL querying in the battery-life-predictions table in the sales database.

-8. In Azure Data Studio, Servers, expand your Big Data Cluster, `Databases`, `sales`, right-click `Tables` and then select `Refresh`.
+9. In Azure Data Studio, Servers, expand your Big Data Cluster, `Databases`, `sales`, right-click `Tables` and then select `Refresh`.

     ![Refresh the sales database tables.](media/ads-refresh-sales.png 'Refresh sales')

-9. Expand `tables`, right-click `battery-life-prediction` and choose **Select Top 1000** to view the data contained by the external table.
+10. Expand `tables`, right-click `battery-life-prediction` and choose **Select Top 1000** to view the data contained by the external table.

     ![Select Top 1000 records.](media/ads-predictions-select-top.png 'Select Top 1000')

-10. The vehicle telemetry along with predictions will appear.
+11. The vehicle telemetry along with predictions will appear.
 These are queried from the external table which is sourced from the CSV you created using the notebook.

     ![Sample data is displayed.](media/task02-view-data.png 'View data')